ansys/pysimai/doc/source/user_guide/training.rst

    Training is still experimental and subject to API changes.

 Before you can use the solver, you must train the SimAI solution on your prediction data.
-First, you upload your prediction data into a global pool of :class:`training data<ansys.simai.core.data.training_data.TrainingData>` instances and then assign this data to different :class:`Projects<ansys.simai.core.data.projects.Project>` instances, which you configure for training your model.
+You first upload your prediction data into a global pool of :class:`training data<ansys.simai.core.data.training_data.TrainingData>` instances and then assign this data to different :class:`Project<ansys.simai.core.data.projects.Project>` instances, which you configure for training your model.

 Train on prediction data